anhgelus/molehunt/Writerside/topics/resource-pack.md

 ## First steps

 First, create a folder with your resource pack name (it can be whatever you want!).
 Then, inside of this folder, create a file named `pack.mcmeta`.
-This file is very important : it tells the game that it is indeed a resource pack.
+This file is very important: it tells the game that it is indeed a resource pack.

-Now, edit the `pack.mcmeta` file with your favorite text editor, and write the following :
+Now, edit the `pack.mcmeta` file with your favorite text editor, and write the following:
 ```json
 {
   "pack": {